-Project Type Code Project Type Project Sample Description Applicable Module Subsections your spe The project code (color) below is referenced throughout this module to help you identify the sections relevant to your specific project type.
-New builds, additions, and major renovations must adhere to all components of the module.
-1 New Construction, Tenants, & Central Systems New Bui ld Construction Ground up construction or major renovation of a facility Must adhere to all sections Major Building Renovation Extensive renovation including replacement of major systems and reconfiguration of spaces for a large portion of an existing facility Must adhere to sections Non-Applicable Projects Tenant F Fit-Out Full fit-out of systems, equipment, space configuration, and finishes for a tenant space without Owner involved retail, theater and/or F&B Not Required All Other Project Types Not Applicable
+Project Type Code Project Type Project Sample Description Applicable Module Subsections specific The project code below is referenced throughout this module to help you identify the sections relevant to your specific project type.
+Project Code "U" represents that the module universally applies to all applicable project types.
+New builds, additions, and major renovations must adhere to all components of the module. • New Construction, Tenants, & Central Systems New Bui Code: N ld Construction -B or U Ground up construction or major renovation of a facility Must adhere to all sections Major Building Renovation Code: M-B or U Extensive renovation including replacement of major systems and reconfiguration of spaces for a large portion of an existing facility Must adhere to sections Non-Applicable Projects Tenant Fit-Out Full fit-out of systems, equipment, space configuration, and finishes for a tenant space without Owner involved retail, theater and/or F&B Not Required All Othe r Project Types Not Applicable